Cost of Living in Valencia for a Month Plus Things to Do & My Impressions

 But even so, it was a really pleasant and fun way to spend the day: we enjoyed a large variety of animals and did some exercise too, walking around the huge park.

-We also ate there some surprisingly good food (I enjoyed one of the best paellas I had in Valencia, for example, which was highly unexpected for “zoo food”).
-Plus, the restaurant has a terrace that offers you a view to the animals, so it’s a pretty unique experience as well!
+We also ate there some surprisingly good food.
+Although not fancy, I enjoyed one of the best paellas I had in Valencia, for example, which was highly unexpected for “zoo food”.
+Plus, the restaurant has a terrace that offers you a view to the animals, so it’s a pretty unique experience as well, as you can see below:

 The Turia Park / Gardens